RuABraun/RuABraun.github.io/_posts/2021-04-01-Why-You-Need-A-Lot-Of-Text-For-A-Good-Vocab.md

 ---
 layout: post
-title: Why you need a billion words to get a good language model
+title: Why you need (at least) a billion words to get a good language model
 date: 2021-04-01 12:06:02 +0200
 categories: jekyll update
 ---
+2024 Update: The title seems blindingly obvious in light of the current trends of training on trillions of words.
+Still I think it's good to point out practically how, for those not aware, language has a surprisingly long tail.

 I have a German text corpus with nearly 90 million words.
 Seems enough to create a decent language model no?
 Let's see.
 The first thing to realise is just covering relatively normal words requires having several hundred thousand words in the vocabulary.
 Let's see what happens when I get a count of all words and check what is at the nth position.
 ```